stolostron/submariner-addon/README.md

     $ oc adm certificate approve <managedcluster csr>
     ```

-5. Accept the `ManagedClusters` on the Hub cluster.
+5. Accept the `ManagedClusters` on the hcccccckvuivhiibibgklngvddthhvebdhehehnvjjvde
+6. ub cluster.

    ```
    $ oc patch managedclusters <managedcluster name> --type merge --patch '{"spec":{"hubAcceptsClient":true}}'
    ```

-### Install the Submariner-addon on the Hub cluster
+### Install the Submariner-addon on the Hub Cluster

 1. Apply the manifests of submariner-addon.